Jesse James (Texas politician)

 Jesse William James (October 10, 1904 – September 29, 1977) was an American politician from Texas.
 A member of the Democratic Party, James served as Texas State Treasurer from 1941 until his death in 1977.
 His near 36-year tenure made him the longest serving Texas State Treasurer.

 James served in the Texas House of Representatives from 1933 to 1937, when he resigned to accept a position in the office of the state treasurer.
 When the incumbent state treasurer, Charley Lockhart, resigned due to poor health, Governor Coke R. Stevenson appointed James to the office.
 James continued to be reelected as state treasurer until he died in office.
 He was succeeded by Warren G. Harding, whom James had defeated for reelection in 1956.

 Early life

 James was born on October 10, 1904, in Sand Grove, south of Milano, Texas, in Milam County, to John A. and Delia James.
 Jesse was one of 11 children.
 His father worked on a local railroad and was called "Jesse James" by his associates; as a result, he decided to name his son after the bank- and train-robber.

 James was raised in Thorndale, Texas.
 His father died when he was young, and Jesse assisted his mother in raising his ten siblings.
-He graduated college with a degree in business administration and graduated from Jefferson Law School.
+He graduated from college with a degree in business administration and graduated from Jefferson Law School.
 He became a merchant in his home county.